The-going/evlproject/content/dovetail/altsched.md

-Pend a request for _target_ to fire the [INBAND_TASK_RETUSER]({{< relref "#inband-events" >}}) event at the first opportunity, which happens whenever the task is about to resume execution in user mode from the in-band stage.
+Pend a request for _target_ to fire the [INBAND_TASK_RETUSER]({{< relref "#inband-events" >}}) event at the first opportunity, which happens when the task is about to resume execution in user mode from the in-band stage.

 If the [INBAND_TASK_RETUSER]({{< relref "#inband-events" >}}) event